 The best time to plant carrots is once the soil has warmed, about when the tulips are in bloom.
-Soil temperatures around 45°F or lower will slow down or stop germination.
+Soil temperatures around 45°F or lower will slow down or stop carrot seed germination.
 You can buy planting tapes with neatly spaced carrot seeds, or pelleted carrot seed to make it easier to plant the tiny carrot seeds just where you want them.
 I prefer using carrot seeds “as is” carrot seeds and thinning them, but I have friends who like pelleted seed so they can avoid thinning.

-A few carrot seed options that caught my eye on Amazon include:
+A few carrot seed varieties that caught my eye on online include:

 - Caleb's Heirloom Color Carrot Seed Mix

-- David's Garden Scarlet Nantes Carrot Seeds – My mom always planted scarlet nantes.
+- Scarlet Nantes Carrot Seeds – My mom always planted scarlet Nantes.
 It was her favorite “go to” carrot as a reliable producer of large carrots.

 #3 – Help Your Carrots to Sprout

 Ideally, your seed bed should stay moist until the carrots germinate.
 If you don't have rain, water gently every day or two.
-I give the area a light sprinkle one my morning garden rounds.
-Be patient – it may take up to three weeks for seedlings to appear.
-In good conditions, the baby carrot sprout should show up in a week or two.
+I give the carrot area a light sprinkle on my morning garden rounds.
+Be patient – it may take up to three weeks for carrot seedlings to appear.
+In good conditions, the baby carrot sprouts should show up in a week or two.

 #4 – When to Thin Carrots

-I usually do my first thinning when carrots are two to three inches tall.
-At this point I aim to have them about one inch apart, and toss the mini greens into my salad.
+I usually do my first thinning when carrot tops are two to three inches tall.
+At this point I aim to have them about one inch apart, and toss the mini carrot greens into my salad.
 They taste a something like parsley.
 About three weeks later you can thin again, leaving the plants spaced two to three inches apart to finish growing.
 Alternatively, you can thin to two to three inches at the first thinning so you only need to thin your carrots one time.

 #5 – Carrot Care During the Growing Season

-Once thinning is complete, apply an organic mulch such as grass clippings or straw to moderate soil temperature and moisture.
+Once thinning is complete, apply an organic mulch such as grass clippings or straw to your carrots to moderate soil temperature and moisture.
 If your carrots tops push out a little as they grow, it's fine to cover them with a little soil or mulch to keep them from turning green and bitter.
 Water your carrots regularly, if needed, to keep soil moist.
 If it gets too dry and then too wet, your carrots may split.

 As mentioned above, you can start your carrot harvest with the green tops while thinning your carrots, but the main crop won't be available for at least a couple of months.
 Don't be fooled into thinking big tops means large carrots – carrots fill out above ground before they fill out below.
 Carrots will typically hold for weeks in the ground, unless it's too hot or cold or dry, so there's usually not a rush to harvest.
 Heat and drought may cause bolting.

 If soil is loose and moist, you may be able to pull up carrots by the tops.
-When soil is hard or compacted, loosen gently with a fork before lifting out carrots.
+When soil around your carrots is hard or compacted, gently loosen it with a fork before lifting out carrots.
 If you accidentally skewer a carrot, use or process it shortly after harvest.
 Do not attempt long term root cellar storage of damaged carrots.